Skip to content

 meta: {

-// Validated metadata
+// Server-injected metadata (after validation)

 correlationId?: string; // Optional correlation ID